 cores (x2 if hyperthreading is enabled).

-The bdist_wheel of the backend is reused by pip for all
+cppyy-cling is reused by pip for all

 PyPy 5.7 and 5.8 have a built-in module

-cppyy package, but the built-in module takes
+You can still install the cppyy package, but the built-in module takes

 To use cppyy, first import a compatibility module:

 $ pypy [PyPy 5.8.0 with GCC 5.4.0] on linux2 >>>> import cppyy_compat, cppyy >>>>

-You will have to set
+You may have to set